bryan6970/Data_sci_pw/README.md

 pd.to_datetime(iter)
 ```
 ## Time delta
-[TimeDelta](https://pandas.pydata.org/docs/reference/api/pandas.to_timedelta.html) is a format that represents a set amount of time.
+[TimeDelta](https://pandas.pydata.org/docs/reference/api/pandas.Timedelta.html?highlight=timedelta#pandas.Timedelta) is a format that represents a set amount of time.
 DateTime values can be added to TimeDelta values to advance the DateTime.
+`pd.TimeDelta(minutes=30)`
+Or adding time to a df.
+`df["DateTime"] += pd.TimeDelta(30, unit="minutes")`
-For details, please read the [documentation](https://pandas.pydata.org/docs/reference/api/pandas.to_timedelta.html) by pandas.
+For details, please read the [documentation](https://pandas.pydata.org/docs/reference/api/pandas.Timedelta.html?highlight=timedelta#pandas.Timedelta) by pandas.

 ## Date range
 [Date Range](https://pandas.pydata.org/docs/reference/api/pandas.date_range.html) is a format that has a range of dates.
 This can be useful to get rid of values that are out of the studied date range.